-Direct drive trainers have set the indoor cycling pace with the rise of Zwift and the other apps.
+Direct drive trainers have been leading the charge in indoor cycling thanks to the success of Zwift and other applications.

 But there’s still a place for wheel-on trainers, especially ones with a smooth, quiet ride, that simulate a nice newly-laid road.